mmctl/easycrypt-ext/README.md

   fills the menu with types, operators, constants, module types, modules, axioms, lemmas, and theories defined in the current file, also creating corresponding categories.
+- **Fast command repetition**
+  If Emacs's `repeat-mode` is enabled (as in the default setup of [Getting Started](#getting-started)), EasyCrypt Ext's repeat maps let you quickly repeat related commands with short keybindings.
+Currently, repeat maps are defined for proof command processing, undoing, and deleting, as well as scrolling through goal/response history.
+For example, after processing a command proof with `C-c C-n` (the default), you can immediately process, undo, or delete another command by pressing *just* `n`, `u`, or `d`, respectively.
+  Pressing any other key exits the repeat map and returns you to normal operation.[^12]
 - **Scrolling through goal/response history**
   If Proof General’s goal and response histories are enabled (as in the default setup of [Getting Started](#getting-started)), EasyCrypt Ext adds commands for